Ready to learn how to use cocoa butter for the skin? Here are 5 easy ways to use cocoa butter in your DIY skin care products.

 While store-bought cocoa butter lotions may include real cocoa butter, they aren’t 100% cocoa butter.

 Pure, unrefined cocoa butter is creamy beige in color.
 It’s a hard, brittle butter at room temperature.

 Unrefined cocoa butter has a beautiful, rich chocolate aroma.
 This scent will come through in your DIY skin care products, so if you make handmade lotion or balm expect it will smell like chocolate.

 If you don’t care for the scent of chocolate, or you don’t want it to come through in your handmade skin care products, refined cocoa butter is available.
 It is lighter in color and has little to no scent.

 Cocoa butter is easy to find at most health food stores.
 It’s inexpensive too—just a few dollars for a one ounce stick.
 If you need larger quantities of cocoa butter, you can find it at online suppliers.

 5 Easy Ways to Use Cocoa Butter On Your Skin

-Cocoa butter is a great moisturizer.
+Cocoa butter is a wonderfully emollient moisturizer.
 It helps soften and smooth the skin.

 It’s also a skin protectant and works wonders on chapped skin and lips.
 When I use cocoa butter regularly, my skin not only feels better but looks super healthy too.